Sagar-Darji/The-Sparks-Foundation/The Spark Foundation - Task_no. 4/README.md

 ![png](output_50_0.png)

+## Conclusion 7:
-#Con7: Terorr groups who responsibile for the majore attacks are Unknown groups and are spread across the countries.
+Terorr groups who responsibile for the majore attacks are Unknown groups and are spread across the countries.
 The known terorr groups are either religioslly or politically motiveted with some vested intrests countries.

-Final OBSERVATIONS -
+# Final OBSERVATIONS -
 1. Iran, Pakistan, Afghanistan, India and Colombia are the top five countries, who were suffered the most number of terrorist attackes and which are amoungt the countries with the Muslim majority or having sizable muslim population.
 2. Though the Middle East & North Africa and South Asia are the two most affected regions of the world but West Europe and South America also impacted substantly.
 Whereas the East Asia and Australia & Oceania are the most peacfull region.
 3. There is sudden spick observed from the year 1978 to 1997 and than, from 2011 to 2015,  and since 2015 it is decresing.
 Constant efforts on India has paved the way to recognize "Terorr" as a treath to humanity in UN.
 4. Bombing/Explosion is the most perfered attack type used for mass distruction as it provide maximum opporunity to escape, followed by Armed assault.
 5. Explosion & firearms the most perfered attack type used for The mass distruction.
 Although the Biological and Radiological weapons are still out of there (Terorr Groups) reach, but how long this is a matter of concern.

-7. Private Citizen & Property and Business are apper to be the most prefred soft target for the terorr groups to spread threat and fear.
+6. Private Citizen & Property and Business are apper to be the most prefred soft target for the terorr groups to spread threat and fear.
 This targets are instrumental in impacting the counrty's economy as well as social order.
+7. Terorr groups who responsibile for the majore attacks are Unknown groups and are spread across the countries.
+The known terorr groups are either religioslly or politically motiveted with some vested intrests countries.